Skip to content

 The NIDCD’s auditory processing page confirms that auditory processing weaknesses often look like attention problems but trace to a different brain pathway.
 KidsHealth’s central auditory processing article states that practice with another person, not a screen, builds the back-and-forth processing that reading depends on.

-According to our 3-week home test with kids ages 4 and 7, the games that drilled all three skills together held attention longest.
-After two weeks of nightly Broken Telephone, our seven-year-old was catching multi-step verbal instructions on the first try.
+The games that drill all three skills together tend to hold attention longest.
+A couple of weeks of nightly Broken Telephone is often enough for a school-age child to start catching multi-step verbal instructions on the first try.

 #When Should You Start These Games?